COVID-19 Vaccination Policy

-- If the individual has received an exemption from Ryerson University, then the individual must participate in Rapid Antigen Testing and submit proof of a negative result at intervals determined by Ryerson University in order to enter into Ryerson University Premises.
+- Individuals who have received an exemption from being Fully Vaccinated from Ryerson University must participate in Rapid Antigen Testing and submit proof of a negative result at intervals determined by Ryerson University in order to enter into Ryerson University Premises.

-- After October 18, 2021, individuals who are not Fully Vaccinated or have not received an exemption from Ryerson University, are precluded from entering into Ryerson University Premises.
+- After October 18, 2021, individuals who are not Fully Vaccinated or have not received an exemption from Ryerson University, are precluded from entering on or in Ryerson University Premises.

 - Ryerson University shall implement this Policy according to the following schedule:

 - September 20, 2021: Individuals intending to attend on Ryerson University Premises during the fall term are required to have completed attestation of their vaccination status in the RyersonSafe App.

 - Ryerson University shall make available an educational session about the benefits of Vaccination in accordance with public health requirements.

 - Ryerson University shall collect, maintain, and disclose statistical, non-identifiable information in the manner and within the timelines as may be required by law or government.

 - Ryerson University may establish exceptions, introduce or extend deadlines, or amend this Policy as may be necessary or deemed prudent by Ryerson University, having regard to all relevant factors and to ensure the Policy’s ongoing responsiveness to public health and safety developments and conditions, legal developments, and Ryerson University’s activities and operations.